NicholasRaynes/NicholasRaynes/README.md

 </a><h1 align="center">Hi 👋, I'm Nicholas Raynes!</h1>
-<h3 align="center">An individual who is passionate about developing applications!</h3>
+<h3 align="center">An individual who is passionate about developing applications and IT!</h3>

 - 🌱 I’m currently learning **@ Red River College Polytechnic**